-"A wine made from equal parts Merlot and Cabernet Sauvignon.
-The promise of an intense color is followed by a delicate bouquet, somewhere between oak aging and very ripe red fruits.
-The fruits take on candied accents in a full-bodied and powerful palate, which requires a little time to refine."
+“A wine made from equal parts Merlot and Cabernet Sauvignon.
+The promise of an intense color is followed by that of a delicate bouquet, blending oak aging with very ripe red fruits.
+The fruit takes on candied notes in a full-bodied and powerful palate, which needs a little time to refine itself.”
 (Le Guide Hachette des Vins 2015)

-Buy your Crabitey wines at the best price in a private sale!
+Buy Crabitey wines at the best price in a private sale!

 Eye